mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 # Types of conclusions

-Sometimes you just want to describe one variable, but mostly you use it to show which direction a population differs in in comparison to a theorethical distribution or in comparison to another group.
-Although these types of descriptions don't need statistical tests, I'll describe them here since they can be a part of interpreting the statistical test results.
+Sometimes you just want to describe one variable.
+Although these types of descriptions don't need statistical tests, I'll describe them here since they should be a part of interpreting the statistical test results.
+Statistical tests say whether they change, but descriptions on distibutions tell you in what direction they change.

 One sample tests are done when you want to find out whether your measurements differ from some kind of theorethical distribution.
 For example: you might want to find out whether you have a dice that doesn't get the random result you'd expect from a dice.
 In this case you'd expect that the dice would throw 1 to 6 about 1/6th of the time.